aaronbloomfield/ccc/hws/gradebook/index.md

 The steps to access the gradebook via a geth terminal are (adapted from [here](../../solidity.html#/geth)):

 - Enter `var addr = "0xffffffffffffffffffffffffffffffffffffffff";`, but with the *real* contract address on the Collab landing page
-- Enter `var abi = [...];`, but with the *real* ABI from the Collab landing page.
+- Enter `var abi = [...];`, but with the *real* ABI of IGradebook from the Collab landing page.
 Do not put this in quotes, and do not put this in extra square brackets!
 - Enter `var interface = eth.contract(abi);`
 - Enter `var contract = interface.at(addr);`
 - You can call a `view` or `pure` function via: `contract.function.call()`; parameters, if any, go in the parenthesis of `call()`